yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 1. `bucket`: The the name of the bucket to which the user identity or ServiceAccount should be granted access to, according to the policies defined in the `BucketAccessClass`.
 1. `bucketAccessClassName`: name of the `BucketAccessClass` specifying the desired set of policy actions to be set for a user identity or ServiceAccount.
 1. `bucketAccessName`: name of the bound cluster-scoped `BucketAccess` instance
-1. `protocol`: one of the desired protocols listed in the `BucketAccessClass.protocols` array.
-A fast-failure should occur when the specified protocol does not match any supported by `BucketAccessClass`.

 #### BucketAccess